pat/thinking-sphinx/indexing.md

 )
 {% endhighlight %}

+You do _not_ need to add a `destroy` callback - Thinking Sphinx does this automatically for all indexed models.

 <h3 id="processing">Processing your Index</h3>

 Once you've got your index set up just how you like it, you can run [the rake task](rake_tasks.html) to get Sphinx to process the data.